aallali/Gomoku/README.md

 - [x] : organize the order of game start function to avoid conflicts.
     - [ ] : refactor it
 - [ ] : improve algo to: if the oponent setup a capture, and you dont have any other good option to do except 'best by score', try to find if there is a possible move that will make the capture spot for him forbidden using 'forbidden in capture move' pattern.
+- [x] : blink the captured pieces before removing them from board for more visibility
+- [ ] : add board score calculation function and implement it to UI
+- [ ] : fix the cases mentioned in history file